 Another major consideration is the actual value of your home.
 In the same way that a home with upgrades in a bad neighborhood won’t go for much, a home that has a relatively low value might not be able to return the money that you spent on renovations.
 If your home can only be sold for $250,000, you probably won’t want to invest $75,000 in renovations.

 It is easy to assume that remodeling projects will add value to your home—and a lot of the time, this is true.
 However, if your home is not a high-value home, big renovations might not be the right approach.
 People searching for a home like yours will likely have a budget truer to the base home value independently of the remodeling project.
 While an upgraded home might be worth it for you, it might not suit the interests of future owners, particularly if your renovations are customized to your tastes.

 Your plans for the future of your home will play a big role in how much you will want to spend on renovations.
 First, consider if the home that you are planning to renovate is well and truly your forever home—and you want to be honest.

-A lot of people who renovate their homes to breathe new life into them because they aren’t quite ready to invest in a new space—but you need to look to the future with an honest heart.
+Most homeowners spend money and renovate their homes to breathe new life into them because they aren’t quite ready to invest in a new space—but you need to look to the future with an honest heart.
 If you plan to renovate a home that you have the intent to sell at some point, you will generally want to consider this while budgeting for your renovations.
 You want to make sure that the investments that you make today will mean that you make more money on a sale down the line.

-If the home that you are living in is your forever home, the sky really is the limit.
+If the home that you are living in is your forever home, the sky is the limit.
 When you renovate a home that you know for a fact will be your space down the line, you can spend as much as you want.
-Custom upgrades or more expensive upgrades are always a great investment because every aspect of your renovation is for you and you alone.
+Custom or more expensive upgrades are always a great investment because every aspect of your renovation is for you and you alone.